kodehort/eslint-config-kodehort/README.md

 # eslint-config

-`eslint-config` is a curated set of ESLint configurations that can be across our projects and can be used in your projects.
+`eslint-config` is a curated set of ESLint configurations that are used across our projects and can be used in your projects too.
 It includes a set of rules that are designed to help you write clean, maintainable, and error-free code.
 It is inspired by the config in [template-typescript-node-package](https://github.com/JoshuaKGoldberg/template-typescript-node-package) but with further customisation and intended to be included as a dependency across